p0t4t0sandwich/TaterLib/.github/CONTRIBUTING.md

 It sounds like a lot, but most of the code is repetitive, and you'll get the hang of it after a bit.
 Even if you just start a PR, someone else can pick it up and help finish it.

+#### Access Transformers/Wideners

+They're great, but they're not always the best solution.
+Limit their usage when possible, mainly because it'll force a re-decompile/resync with some build tools.

 ### Commit messages

 Please follow the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) specification when writing your